Characterizing the powerset by a complete (Scott) sentence: Fraisse Construction

-\begin{theorem} (Fraisse) Fix a model $\M$.
-Assume that $\A,\B$ are two structures (not necessarily countable) that contain $\M$ and such that \begin{itemize} \item for every finitely generated/$\M$ substructures $C\subset D$ of $\A$ (or of $\B$), and every embedding $f:C\mapsto \A$ ($f:C\mapsto \B$), there is an embedding $g:D\mapsto \A$ ($g:D\mapsto \B$) that extends $f$, and \item the collection of all finitely generated/$\M$ substructures of $\A$ is the same as the collection of all finitely generated/$\M$ substructures of $\B$. \end{itemize} Then $\A$ and $\B$ are back-and-forth equivalent, equivalently $A\equiv_{\infty,\omega}\B$.
+\begin{theorem} Fix a model $\M$.
+Assume that $\A,\B$ are two (not necessarily countable) models/$\M$ such that \begin{itemize} \item for every finitely generated/$\M$ substructures $C\subset D$ of $\A$ (or of $\B$), and every embedding/$\M$ $f:C\mapsto \A$ ($f:C\mapsto \B$), there is an embedding/$\M$ $g:D\mapsto \A$ ($g:D\mapsto \B$) that extends $f$, and \item the collection of all finitely generated/$\M$ substructures of $\A$ (up to isomorphism/$\M$) is the same as the collection of all finitely generated/$\M$ substructures of $\B$ (up to isomorphism/$\M$). \end{itemize} Then $\A$ and $\B$ are back-and-forth equivalent/$\M$.
+In particular, $\A$ and $\B$ are back-and-forth equivalent and $\A\equiv_{\infty,\omega}\B$. \end{theorem}